-Figure 104: Results of executing all test runs for one rule table
+Figure 106: Results of executing all test runs for one rule table

 If the table contains Value types, such as DoubleValue or IntValue, the results are clickable and enable a user to view the calculation history.
+Note that DoubleValue is deprecated starting with this release.

 - 2. To test a rule table even if no tests have been created for the given table yet, proceed as follows: - 1.
-In the module tree, select the required rule table and click the green Run arrow above the table.
+In the module tree, select the required rule table and click the green Run arrow D above the table.
 The form for entering required values to test rule table appears.